Modern Slavery Act Statement

 1. Triple Point Structure, Business and Supply Chains

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 (the “Act”), on behalf of Triple Point Group and any entities that adopt this policy from Triple Point as the investment manager for their company.
-In some instances, entities implement their own individual policies (see table on page 5).
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 (the “Act”), on behalf of Triple Point Group and on behalf of any companies for whom Triple Point acts as their delegated manager and have chosen to adopt this policy.

 Triple Point provides investment management services, raising capital from governmental clients, retail and institutional investors.
-Funds raised are primarily invested into four core sectors – real estate, debt, infrastructure and venture capital.
-Our business operates out of a single, London, UK office, directly employing 227 people (excluding 12 Partners) (as at 30 September 2024).
+Funds raised are primarily invested into venture capital, real estate, energy infrastructure, and businesses providing leasing and lending services.
+The Company also holds on its own balance sheet a small number of real estate assets.
+Triple Point operates out of a single, London, UK office, directly employing 228 people (excluding 11 Partners) (as at 30 September 2025).
 The registered office is 1 King William Street, London, EC4N 7AF.

 Triple Point has a corporate responsibility to respect human rights and manage modern slavery risk in all aspects of its business.
 Our approach to risk assessment and mitigation of human right respect breaches are outlined within this statement.